The Smoke That Thunders

 Max Boyla (b.
-1991, Edinburgh) is a Scottish artist based in London who recently graduated from the Royal Academy Schools.
+1991, Edinburgh) is a Scottish artist based in London who graduated from the Royal Academy Schools in 2023.
 Holding to a tradition that sees painting as an illusion, Boyla’s work can exist in a perpetual limbo: a place where the limited and real world mingles with the eternal and fictional.

 His satin surfaces, a synthetic material derived as a petroleum byproduct, create tension, offering a lustre towards abstract cosmologies.
 Shorn of all sense of time and place, fantasies of the infinite collide with a questioning of a contemporary state of disillusionment.